 In a final step, compile all findings from analysis, diagnosis, and consultation interviews, and then produce an overview of insights.
 With this information, a SWOT analysis (see subchapter 3.6) can be conducted.
-A SWOT analysis makes it clear what the strengths and weaknesses of the NOC are, against the project/issues.
-Further, threats and opportunities can be found by analysing the environment of the NOC.
 The result of the SWOT analysis is a direct link to strategy development.